Judge Approves AT&T’s $85B Acquisition of Time Warner After DOJ Sued to Block Purchase

 A Comcast spokesperson declined to comment.

+“It’s open season for vertical mergers,” said Chris Sagers, an antitrust law professor at the Cleveland-Marshall College of Law.
+“The fact is that they’ve gotten a little easier, and we’ll see a big flurry of deals.”

 Some of AT&T’s top executives traveled to Washington for the announcement.
+Leon, living up to his old-school reputation, read part of the ruling aloud and didn’t allow anyone to report the news until he finished speaking.

 AT&T CEO Randall Stephenson remained at company headquarters in Dallas, and he learned of the ruling when AT&T general counsel David McAtee called him, a spokesperson said.

-The Time Warner deal is a crucial achievement for Stephenson, who views AT&T as competing with Google, Facebook, Netflix and other Silicon Valley giants.

-Outgoing Time Warner CEO Jeff Bewkes also learned the news from a phone call, and he was relieved and very happy about the ruling, a spokesperson said.
+Stephenson was relieved.
+So was outgoing Time Warner CEO Jeff Bewkes, who also learned the news from a phone call.

+Related: Why Corporate America is watching the AT&T-Time Warner trial so closely

+The deal could still be imperiled if the Justice Department convinces a circuit court to issue a stay pending appeal.
+But Leon’s comment discouraging a stay makes that outcome seem unlikely.

+Otherwise, AT&T will take control of the Time Warner assets in about a week.
+John Stankey will become the executive in charge of the assets, succeeding Bewkes.

 AT&T announced plans to acquire Time Warner on October 22, 2016.
-That same day, Donald Trump, then a candidate for president, pledged that his administration would block the deal.
+That same day, Trump, then a candidate for president, pledged that his administration would block the deal.

 “As an example of the power structure I’m fighting, AT&T is buying Time Warner and thus CNN, a deal we will not approve in my administration because it’s too much concentration of power in the hands of too few,” he said.

-More than a year later, the Trump Justice Department sued to stop the deal.

-The government alleged that a combined AT&T-Time Warner would have too much leverage in negotiations with television distributors, which would hurt competitors, harm innovation and could lead to increased cable prices for consumers.
+When the government sued a year later, it alleged that a combined AT&T-Time Warner would have too much leverage in negotiations with television distributors, which would hurt competitors, harm innovation and could lead to increased cable prices for consumers.

 AT&T and Time Warner say the combined company can leverage viewer data to make better content to sell more targeted ads, which they claim could help lower prices for consumers.

-During the trial, the judge heard from dozens of witnesses, including Stephenson and Bewkes.

-Initially, AT&T and Time Warner planned to use a “selective enforcement” defense, alleging that the administration was blocking the deal because of Trump’s dislike of CNN.
+Initially, the companies planned to use a “selective enforcement” defense, alleging that the administration was blocking the deal because of Trump’s disdain for CNN.
 But Leon blocked discovery on certain White House communications that AT&T and Time Warner were seeking, and the companies dropped that defense, choosing to litigate the case on pure antitrust grounds.